rafinskipg/instagrambot/README.md

 # Instagram bot

 Ready to work in a couple of minutes!!
+Auto-like photos by hashtag.

 This bot includes:
  - The callback endpoint for Instagram OAUTH
  - A small "in memory" resume of likes
+ - A policy page for Instagram Application validation
  - Docker configuration

 ## Prerequisites

+`Unless you have a way of obtaining access tokens`

 This is the part that will take more time to configure, because the [instagram developer documentation](https://www.instagram.com/developer/authentication/) says that you will need to register a new Instagram application, but it's easy!!
 Just go [here](https://www.instagram.com/developer/clients/manage/)

   If you want to develop in `localhost` mode, create an application and set `http://localhost:3000/handleauth` as your `redirect_uri` in the instagram configuration page.
 For more information check [internet](http://stackoverflow.com/questions/10456174/oauth-how-to-test-with-local-urls)

 Once you had done it, you will have your CLIENT_ID and CLIENT_SECRET and you are ready to go.

 ## Configuration